 Someone at your organization will also need to be responsible for submitting your annual Form 990 to the IRS.

 Your organization’s HR team or financial professionals might fully handle payroll and taxes internally, although this can be a logistical challenge for smaller nonprofits.
-Today’s talent management software and online payroll services are effective alternatives for streamlining and automating your payroll management.
+Talent management software and online payroll services are effective alternatives for streamlining and automating your payroll management.

-As mentioned above, volunteer management is one of the major differences between the responsibilities of nonprofit HR and human resources at businesses.
+As mentioned above, volunteer management is one of the major differences between the responsibilities of nonprofit and business HR departments.
 Large nonprofits might have a dedicated individual or team to handle volunteer management and programming, but for small- to mid-size organizations, these responsibilities often fall to human resources.

 Strategic and deliberate volunteer management can go a long way to boost your volunteer engagement and retention rates.